Costa Rica International Academy

 Costa Rica International Academy (CRIA) is a private, United States-accredited, day school located between the Flamingo Beach and Tamarindo Beach in Brasilito, Guanacaste, Costa Rica.
 CRIA is 1 of 10 US accredited schools in Costa Rica, and the only one in Guanacaste province.
-It was originally founded as Country Day School ((CDS).
+It was originally founded as Country Day School (CDS).
 The school serves students in grades pre-K to twelfth grade.
 The school is owned and operated by the board of directors, making it privately owned.
 In 2014 the school was renamed to Costa Rica International Academy.
+The school has uniforms that include navy blue shorts.